Patient Rights and Privacy

 This notice describes how health information about you may be used and disclosed and how you can access this information.
 Please review it carefully.

-Contact ‐ If you have any questions about this notice, please contact Dorothy Lujan, our Chief Compliance Officer, at (760) 631‐5000, extension 1133 or e-mail email@example.com, and visit our web site for any updated information.
+Contact ‐ If you have any questions about this notice, please contact our Privacy & Security at (760) 631‐5000, extension 1150, and/or visit our web site at www.VCC.org for any updated information.